 Hindu legend says that Shiva, one of the principal deities of Hinduism, was given the title ‘The Lord of Bhang’ because the cannabis plant was his favourite food.

-The widespread use of cannabis in religious ceremonies in India led to discovering the plant’s medicinal benefits.
+The widespread use of cannabis in religious ceremonies in India led to the discovery of the plant’s medicinal benefits.
 Cannabis became commonly used as an analgesic, anticonvulsant, anesthetic, antibiotic, and anti-inflammatory.

 Avicenna recorded cannabis as an effective treatment for gout, edema, infectious wounds and severe headaches.